 Don’t forget that you have a social network!
 If you value time with friends and family, it’s best to live close to them.
 If you’re a bit more independent than don’t hesitate to try out a new place.
 And remember, you can always communicate with people in your life through Facebook, FaceTime, texting, email, and about a thousand different apps on your phone.
 If you choose to move away from your current social circle, just be sure that you aren’t burning any bridges that you’d like to keep.

 Amenities Become Inaccessible

-While you may be spry and active at the moment, aging is inevitable.
+While you may be spry and active at the moment, ageing is inevitable.
 Don’t forget that, eventually, you may not be able to drive your car.
 It’s a sad truth, but it’s wise to plan ahead.
 Make sure that all of the amenities that you need are well within reach.
 Consider living close to a grocery store and a healthcare clinic at the very least.
 Also, be sure to think about all of the activities that you like to do!
-If your favorite activity is a night at the movies, be sure to live near a theater!
-Or, if you love to take walks out in the woods, invest in a home that’s near your favorite forest.
-Do you have a favorite church?
-Then look for a home that’s in the neighborhood.
+If your favourite activity is a night at the movies, be sure to live near a theatre!
+Or, if you love to take walks out in the woods, invest in a home that’s near your favourite forest.
+Do you have a favourite church?
+Then look for a home that’s in the neighbourhood.
 You won’t just save gas; you’ll save yourself a headache if you have to give up driving.

 Shortsighted Financial Planning